-Not at all A little Somewhat A lot To a great extent Unsure/Don't know 1.
-To what extent does the Croton Police Department develop relationships with community members (e.g., residents, organizations, and groups)?
-0 0 0 0 0 0 2.
-To what extent does the Croton Police Department regularly communicate with community members (e.g., websites, e-mails, or public meetings)?
-0 0 0 0 0 0 3.
-To what extent does the Croton Police Department make it easy for community members to provide input (e.g., comments, suggestions, and concerns)?
-0 0 0 0 0 0 4.
-To what extent does the Croton Police Department work together with community members to solve local problems?
-0 0 0 0 0 0 5.
-Community policing involves officers in the Croton Police Department working with the community to address the causes of crime in an effort to reduce the problems themselves through a wide range of activities.
-Based on this definition, to what extent do you think the Croton Police Department practices community policing?
-0 0 0 0 0 0
+To a Unsure/Don't Somewhat great at little lot know all extent 1.
+To what extent does the Croton Police Department develop relationships with community 0 0 members (e.g., residents, organizations, and groups)?
+2. To what extent does the Croton Police Department regularly communicate with community 0 members (e.g., websites, e-mails, or public meetings)?
+3. To what extent does the Croton Police Department make it easy for community members 0 $\bigcirc$ to provide input (e.g., comments, suggestions, and concerns)?
+4. To what extent does the Croton Police Department work together with community 0 $\bigcirc$ members to solve local problems?